 Most of the foreign tourists find accommodation in the various budget hotels on and around Thanon Thana Charoen in downtown Trat (see the map below).
 From there you can basically walk to most of the attractions I’m listing below.
 If you want to go out further, some guesthouses also have bicycles (50 Baht a day) or motorcycles (from 150 Baht a day) available for rent.

 There are two temples in downtown Trat and they are both within walking distance from Thanon Thana Charoen: Wat Yotha Nimit and Wat Phai Lom.
 The latter one is located within a large garden complex with a pond which makes it a favorite hangout spot for young local Trat people (and cocks).

 Trat Swiftlet Farming

 One of the first things you will notice when sitting on a songthaew from the bus terminal to downtown Trat is the noise of birds.
 The reason behind this is a thriving business of the city: Swiftlet Farming.
-Especially the area around Thanon Lak Meuang has dozens of shophouses that have converted their top floors into nesting sites for birds that produce edible nests – considered as a delicacy especially for Chinese people.
+Especially the area around Thanon Lak Mueang has dozens of shophouses that have converted their top floors into nesting sites for birds that produce edible nests – considered a delicacy especially among Chinese people.